NUSGreyhats/lrn2lrn/lessons/lucy-nicholas-xinan_0_x86/lessonplan.md

 ```

 <b>cmp</b> - Compare<br/>
-Compare values of src and dst by using ‘sub’ instruction and stores into a special register called ‘Machine Status Word’ (MSW). cmp instruction is usually used before conditional jump instructions, and the result stored in the special register is referred to by them.
+Compare values of src and dst by using `sub` instruction and stores into a special register called ‘Machine Status Word’ (MSW). cmp instruction is usually used before conditional jump instructions, and the result stored in the special register is referred to by them.

 ```
 mov $0x4, %eax  -->  eax = 4